 - Textile and Fabric Selection

 Although the terms textile and fabric are used interchangeably, there are subtle differences that differentiate the two.

 A textile is typically produced by weaving, but also includes other construction methods, such as knitting, felting, and tufting.
 Textiles are formed from a wide range of materials, from fibers and filaments to polymers and plastics.
 Finished products are considered textiles and are used as carpeting, walk-off mats, window shades, wallcovering, and more.
 Tenting, canopies, and tensile fabrics, which are large draped expanses of fabric connected to cables or cords, are some architectural uses for textiles.

 Fabrics are made of natural or manmade fibers woven, knitted, crocheted, or bonded together to form a cloth.
 Fabric is a type of textile, but all textiles are not fabrics.
 Upholstery, drapery, bedding, and linens are all uses for fabrics in commercial design.

-Fabrics are made from natural fibers or synthetic fibers.
+Fabrics are made from either natural fibers or synthetic fibers.